 Introduction

-If you're currently hosting your database on another cloud provider and watching your monthly bills grow, migrating to Hetzner can dramatically reduce your costs while potentially improving performance.
+If you are currently hosting your database on another cloud provider and watching your monthly bills grow, migrating to Hetzner can dramatically reduce your costs while potentially improving performance.
 Many users report equivalent or better performance compared to much more expensive cloud options, especially for database workloads.

-In this guide, I'll walk you through transferring your databases to Hetzner using DBConvert Streams — a powerful database migration platform designed to simplify moving data between different hosting environments and database types.
+In this guide, I will walk you through transferring your databases to Hetzner using DBConvert Streams - a database migration and replication platform designed to simplify moving data between different hosting environments and database types.

 Prerequisites